 Turn to Ephesians 3:16-17 and you’ll read Paul say, “I pray that out of his glorious riches he may strengthen you with power through his Spirit in your inner being, so that Christ may dwell in your hearts through faith.”

 There it is.
 This phrase is right out of the Bible.
 But what is this talking about?
 Our actual heart?
 Our blood pumper?

-No. The heart is symbol for the center of our will and emotion.
+No. The heart is a common symbol for the center of our will and emotion.

 What this means is that Jesus with us.
 This idea pops up in many places in Scripture:

 John 14:23 – If anyone loves me, he will obey my teaching.
 My Father will love him, and we will come to him and make our home with him.

 Romans 5:5 – And hope does not disappoint us, because God has poured out his love into our hearts by the Holy Spirit, whom he has given us.

 Galatians 2:20 – I have been crucified with Christ and I no longer live, but Christ lives in me.
 The life I live in the body, I live by faith in the Son of God, who loved me and gave himself for me.